sriniip/axway-open-docs/content/en/docs/apim_relnotes/20210830_apip_relnotes.md

 ---
-title: API Portal 7.7 <month> 2021 Release Notes
+title: API Portal 7.7 August 2021 Release Notes
-linkTitle: API Portal <month> 2021
+linkTitle: API Portal August 2021
-draft: true
-weight: 100
+weight: 95
-date: 2021-01-06
+date: 2021-06-21
 description: API Portal updates are cumulative, comprising new features and changes delivered in previous updates unless specifically indicated otherwise in the Release notes.
 ---
 ## Installation

 API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see the following options:

 * If you are installing API Portal for the first time using this update, see [Install API Portal](/docs/apim_installation/apiportal_install/).
 * If you are already using API Portal (7.5.x, 7.6.x, 7.7.x) and want to install this update, see [Upgrade API Portal](/docs/apim_installation/apiportal_install/upgrade_automatic/).
-* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal [7.7 November](/docs/apim_relnotes/20201130_apip_relnotes/), then apply this update package to update your API Portal to the March 21 release.
+* You can use the [cumulative upgrade script](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade directly from earlier versions (for example, 7.5.5, 7.6.2) to API Portal [7.7 November](/docs/apim_relnotes/20201130_apip_relnotes/), then apply this update package to update your API Portal to the May 21 release.
 * See [API Portal single version upgrade](/docs/apim_installation/apiportal_install/upgrade_automatic/#upgrade-from-api-portal-7-6-2) to upgrade versions incrementally.

 ### Docker containers